-This is the first agreement of its kind with an in-flight entertainment company, and is the result of the parties’ mutual intent to increase access for people who are deaf and hard of hearing to movies and television that are viewed in flight on U.S. domestic flights.
+This was the first agreement of its kind with an in-flight entertainment company, and was the result of the parties’ mutual intent to increase access for people who are deaf and hard of hearing to movies and television that are viewed in flight on U.S. domestic flights.
 Passengers using their own personal Wi-Fi enabled devices can access a Gogo Vision server located on aircraft of certain airlines that contain an extensive library of movies and television shows.

 Under the agreement, since June 2017, all content is captioned.
 All captions will be consistent with Federal Communications Commission standards for completeness, accuracy, synchronicity, and placement.